-- 2. The Funds to which this Statute applies may (subject as hereinafter provided) be invested by the Governing Body in property or securities of any class in any part of the world and whether involving liability or not as the Governing Body shall in its absolute discretion think fit so that the Governing Body shall be empowered to invest and transpose the investments of such funds in the same unrestricted manner as if it were the beneficial owner thereof. - 3.
-In this Statute 'property' includes land (whether freehold or leasehold) and 'securities' includes loans, funds, bonds, notes, annuities, debentures, debenture stock, shares and stock (whether ordinary or of any other class) and shares not fully paid and Dominion, Colonial or foreign securities and other securities of all sorts; and any securities may be acquired notwithstanding that they are redeemable at any time or that the purchase price exceeds the redemption value.
+2. The funds to which this Statute applies may (subject as hereinafter provided) be invested by the Governing Body in property or securities of any class in any part of the world and whether involving liability or not as the Governing Body shall in its absolute discretion think fit so that the Governing Body shall be empowered to invest and transpose the investments of such funds in the same unrestricted manner as if it were the beneficial owner thereof.